 - 10. Simpson University's Traditional Undergraduate program does not accept credits from Straighterline. - 11.
 Regarding lab science transfer courses: the Biology department does not endorse online lab science courses.
 Lab science courses, therefore, must be taken via face-to-face courses. - 12.
 With regard to the acceptance of transfer credits, the decision of the Registrar is final. - 13.
-Pertaining to Simpson University's implementation of the Associate Degree Transfer (ADT) agreement, when a transfer student transfers into Simpson with a completed associate degree, the University will "block transfer" credits so that all general education requirements are considered completed (with the exception of Bible requirements).
+Pertaining to Simpson University's implementation of the Associate Degree Transfer (ADT) agreement, when a student transfers into Simpson with a completed associate degree in a major that Simpson University has agreed to accept, the University will "block transfer" credits so that all lower division general education requirements are considered completed (with the exception of Bible requirements).
 Review of any upper division requirements for a major will be evaluated as normal transfer credit.
 The goal of the ADT agreement is to help transfer students complete a bachelor's degree within two years (5 semesters including the summer between a junior and senior year if needed) and/or no more than 68 credits beyond their associate degree.